EgorLeb/iu_timetable_scheduler_/README.md

 ## For Customer

-you can bring up the server yourself.
+You can bring up the server yourself.

-server is written in Flask, JS, HTML and CSS.
+Server is written in Flask, JS, HTML and CSS.